2018 NYCDH Graduate Student Project Award Recipients

 The awardees are:

 The submissions we received were of a very high quality, and showed us that digital humanities work among graduate students in New York City is robust and full of promise.
-Although we could only give out three cash prizes and one honorable mention, NYCDH is dedicated to supporting the DH work of NYC graduate students by offering DH programming, training opportunities, collaborations, and guidance throughout the year.
+Although we could only give out three cash prizes and two honorable mentions, NYCDH is dedicated to supporting the DH work of NYC graduate students by offering DH programming, training opportunities, collaborations, and guidance throughout the year.

 About the NYCDH Graduate Student Project Award: